Dmytro Yavornytsky

-Dmytro Ivanovych Yavornytsky (Дмитро́ Іва́нович Яворни́цький; November 6, 1855, in Kharkiv Governorate, Russian Empire – August 5, 1940, in Dnipropetrovsk, Soviet Union) was a Russian Imperial and Ukrainian Soviet academician, historian, archeologist, ethnographer, folklorist, and lexicographer.
+Dmytro Ivanovych Yavornytsky (Дмитро́ Іва́нович Яворни́цький; November 6, 1855 – August 5, 1940) was a Ukrainian academician, historian, archeologist, ethnographer, folklorist, and lexicographer.

 Yavornytsky was a member of Moscow Archaeological Society (from 1885), of All-Russian Archaeological Society (from 1886) and an academician of Ukrainian Academy of Sciences (from 1929).

 He was recognised as one of the most prominent researchers of the Zaporozhian Cossacks from the time of the Cossack Hetmanate, and the author of their first general history.
 In recognition of his many contributions to the preservation of Zaporozhian Host history and culture, he is widely known in historiography as "the father of the Zaporozhians".

 Education and career

-Yavornitsky was born as Dmitry Evarnitsky.
-His father Ivan Yakimovich Evarnitsky (1827–1885) belonged to Russian Imperial nobility.
-Dmitry was educated at Kharkov University, Kazan, and Warsaw universities but his academic career was repeatedly interrupted for political reasons.
+Yavornytsky was born as Dmytro Evarnytsky.
+His father Ivan Yakymovych Evarnytsky (1827–1885) belonged to Russian Imperial nobility.
+Dmytro was educated at Kharkiv University, Kazan, and Warsaw universities but his academic career was repeatedly interrupted for political reasons.
 Both as a student and later as a teacher, he was wrongly accused of "Ukrainian separatism" and dismissed from his position.
-In the 1890s, he was compelled to go to Russian Turkestan in order to find employment.
-In 1897, the Russian historian Vasily Klyuchevsky helped him to obtain a position as lecturer on the Zaporozhian Cossacks at Moscow University.
+In the 1890s, he was compelled to go to Russian Turkestan to find employment.
+In 1897, the Russian historian Vasily Klyuchevsky helped him to obtain a position as a lecturer on the Zaporozhian Cossacks at Moscow University.
 In 1902, when he was offered a position as Director of the Yekaterinoslav Historical Museum in modern-day central Ukraine, he gladly accepted and remained there to the end of his life.